 Ready to level up your social media customer service?

 Summing up, be proactive in solving customer problems on social media.
 Kick things off by setting goals for your social media customer service plan, then create guidelines to reach those goals.
-Outline what’s a helpful response, what to say, and what not to say, create dedicated support channels.
+Create dedicated support channels to outline what’s a helpful response, what to say, and what not to say.

 To improve your customer service you should know what is technical support outsourcing and why do you need it.

 Along the way, create templates, knowledge base, and FAQs in collaboration with your customer support team while also using bots to reduce response time.

 Don’t forget to monitor all customer messages, complaints, and comments in one space so you and relevant team members can get back to them in a timely fashion (with a complete answer).

 Observe how the big leagues work it out and learn from their experiences.

 Masooma Memon is a pizza-loving freelance writer by day and a novel nerd by night.
 She crafts research-backed blog posts and articles for small businesses and app companies who aim to employ quality content to educate and engage with their audience.